airbnb/kafka-statsd-metrics2/README.md

 # kafka-statsd-metrics2

-Send Kafka Metrics to your StatsD server.
+Send Kafka Metrics to StatsD.

 ## Contact
 **Let us know!** If you fork this, or if you use it, or if it helps in anyway, we'd love to hear from you! opensource@airbnb.com